 “We have exceeded the Joint Commissions quality standards and patient satisfaction expectations in our clinic and have shared our practices to help other organizations make improvements.
 Like with everything we do at Southern Ohio Medical Center, we set the bar high so that we are continually focused on providing the highest quality care,” he shared.

-SOMC's Anticoagulation Clinic is located on Oakland Avenue on the South Campus of Southern Ohio Medical Center and cares for more than 825 patients currently.
+SOMC’s Anticoagulation Clinic in Portsmouth is located on Oakland Avenue on the South Campus of Southern Ohio Medical Center.
 For more information on anticoagulation and other related services, contact the clinic at 356-7539.